hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 cat "names of all fasta files"
 ```

+# Filtering the Pacbio sequences for length and contamination with RT primer

 Remove sequences less than 40 nucleotides and sequences matching the RT primer similar to the Ocwieja paper (Ocwieja protocol removed sequences with subreads less than 100nt - these should have been removed prior to generation of the consensus reads, so we do not need to perform this step)

 ```bash